-Board Oversight of Risk Management Processes.
-The board regularly devotes time during its meetings to review and discuss the significant risks facing the Company and the steps that the Company takes to monitor, manage, and mitigate such exposures.
-The full board's oversight of risk management includes consideration of strategic, competitive, economic, geopolitical, and political risks, among others.
+The Board of Directors regularly devotes time during its meetings to review and discuss the significant risks facing the Company and the steps that the Company takes to monitor, manage, and mitigate such exposures.
+The board's oversight of risk management includes consideration of strategic, competitive, economic, geopolitical, and political risks, among others.

 Significant risks include those identified in the Company's disclosures in its Annual Report on Form 10-K and its other SEC filings and forward-looking statements disclosures.
-The management of these risks are prioritized by Company management and discussed with the board and the appropriate committees of the board in the exercise by such bodies of their respective oversight roles.
+The management of these risks are prioritized by Company management and discussed with the board and the appropriate committees of the board in the exercise by the board and those committees of their respective oversight roles.
 The board conducts a comprehensive annual review of the Company's risk management processes with input from management and all relevant board committees.
 The CEO and the Chief Financial Officer ("CFO") report to the board quarterly on risk management matters.